ErikBuer/SineTables.jl/docs/src/Examples/sine_speed_test.md

 ```

 Puh, that was close!
 As we can see, it is possible to get slightly faster sin-generation using this LUT package.
+If this is worth the added complexity is another matter.